England: Local Services

 505: (Windermere -) Ambleside - Coniston

-During the summer season, this service started from Windermere, but it’s sadly not nearly as useful when Ambleside is the favoured starting point for the winter.
+During summer, this service started from Windermere, but it’s sadly not nearly as useful when Ambleside is the favoured starting point for the winter.
 Timings are not so useful for that long day among the fells either so some enhancement for next year’s summer season would be ideal.
 However, if you are already stationed in the area, then timings are probably fine for you, and it will have its uses.

 508: (Carlisle -) Penrith - Glenridding - Patterdale (- Windermere - Bowness)